davrot/pytorch-sbs/README.md

 pip install pybind11
 The Makefile uses clang as a compiler.
 If you want something else then you need to change the Makefile.
 For CUDA I used version 12.0.

+# C++

+Three .json config files are required:

+dataset.json : Information about the dataset

+network.json : Describes the network architecture

+def.json : Controlls the other parameters

+If you want to load existing weights, just put them in a sub-folder called Previous